Azure/azure-quickstart-templates/visual-studio-dev-vm-O365/README.md

 A valid MSDN subscription user must be authenticated to be able to create the VM images which are not Visual Studio Community Edition on top of Windows Server.

-By default, it will deploy Visual Studio 2015 Update 2 Community Edition with Azure SDK 2.9 on Windows 10 with Office 2016 Desktop on top of a new premium storage account.
+By default, it will deploy Visual Studio 2015 Update 2 Community Edition with Azure SDK 2.9 on Windows Server 2012 R2 with Office 2016 Desktop on top of a new premium storage account.